CS 473: Homework Policies

 - Omit irrelevant details.
 Don't write "red-black tree" when you mean "balanced binary tree" or "dictionary".
 Don't write "depth-first search" when you mean "whatever-first search".
 Don't submit code; we want to see your ideas, not syntactic sugar.
 If your solution requires more than two typeset pages, you are providing too many irrelevant details.

 Don't regurgitate.
 Don't explain binary search; just write "binary search".
 Don't write the pseudocode for Dijkstra's algorithm; just write "Disjktra's algorithm".
 If the solution appears on page 6 of Jeff's notes, just write "See page 6 of Jeff's notes."
 If your answer is similar to something we've seen in class, just say so and (carefully!) describe your changes.
-You will lose points for vomiting.
+You will lose points for vomiting, especially if you get the details wrong.

 Don't bullshit.
 If you don't know the answer, just say so.